ilkeraslan/learnpi/README.md

 A language to learn programming with RaspberryPi.

-*Disclaimer:* The functionality on the target machine is experimental for the time being.
+**Disclaimer: The functionality on the target machine is experimental for the time being.
 I take no responsability for the electronic issues that may take place during the execution.
-However, a simulation mode is available by default as you can execute LearnPi on your machine and it will write the simulation results to standard output.
+However, a simulation mode is available by default as you can execute LearnPi on your machine and it will write the simulation results to standard output.**

+## Compilation and Execution

 To compile:
 ```